A six-day residential programme in Aotearoa New Zealand.

 The course has been developed through over 20 years of international research, development, post-graduate teaching and hands-on professional practice.

-Many of the techniques and frameworks explored on this course were used on the Natural Change Project for the World Wildlife Fund (WWF).
-This resulted in some profound and far-reaching changes, including new national government policy on sustainability in Scotland.
-It is estimated that the 18 participants of the Natural Change Project ultimately impacted over 1.6 million people.
-All as the outcome of their own personal outdoor experiences during the project.
+Many of the techniques and frameworks explored on this course were used on the Natural Change Project for the World Wildlife Fund (WWF) between 2008 and 2011.
+This resulted in some profound and far-reaching changes, including new national government policy on sustainability in Scotland - recognised by UNESCO in 2015 as making a global contribution to learning for sustainability.

 Research shows that people who feel connected to nature are more likely to behave in pro-ecological ways.
 However, being out in nature alone does not necessarily make people feel more connected to it.
-Ensuring that a sense of connection occurs through outdoor experiences of nature takes deliberate design and skilful facilitation.
+Ensuring that a sense of connection occurs takes deliberate design and skilful facilitation.

 This course combines outdoor learning, with nature psychology and ecology.
 A careful sequence of outdoor activities and practices build into deeply powerful experience of nature.
 Participants are left with a strong sense of connection to nature, which is translated into personal and social change through psychologically savvy facilitation techniques.

-This course gives a first-hand experience of the process before taking a look at how to design and lead it from a design and facilitation perspective.
+This course gives a first-hand experience of the process before taking a look at how to design and facilitation it yourself.